graymadness/GrayMadness.github.io/README.md

-GrayMadness is a group with several hobbies including:
-- Game and Software Development
+GrayMadness is a group with interest in Game and Software Development and/or Photography.
-- Photography